 The current focus window for an extension input device can be determined using the XGetDeviceFocus function.
-Extension devices are focused using the XSetDe-viceFocus function in the same way that the keyboard is focused using the core int XGetDeviceFocus( revert_to_return, focu 1 1, device, focus_return, display Specifies the conne ection to the X s erver. device Specifies the desire ed device. focus_return Specifies the addr server can return tains the device for PointerRoot , Or the ID of the v cus or one of the window that con- constants None , revert_to_return Specifies the addr server can return t device. focus_time_return Specifies the addr server can return vice.
+Extension devices are focused using the XSetDe-viceFocus function in the same way that the keyboard is focused using the core int XGetDeviceFocus( revert_to_return, focu display, ns_time_return); device, focus_return, display Specifies the conne ection to the X s erver. device Specifies the desire ed device. focus_return Specifies the addr server can return tains the device for PointerRoot , or 2 the ID of the rus or one of the window that con- constants None , revert_to_return Specifies the addr server can return the device. focus_time_return Specifies the addr server can return t vice.